 Quick Send is a great way to send a few (or many) files to a client without logins, passwords, attachments, or third-party services.
 Through the Quick Send feature, you may easily bundle together a group of files and generate a one-time use download link that you can send to your client.
 For your security, the link is valid for a maximum of 72 hours (and again, is valid for one download per link).

-Library Staff can download any file at any time regardless of Collection/gallery permission settings.
+Library Staff (Admin, Editor, Tagger) can download any file at any time regardless of Collection/Gallery permission settings applied in the Library.

 Export files using FTP

 Library Staff can export files from Libris using File Transfer Protocol (FTP) standard regardless of permission settings applied to their containing Collections and Gallery.
 See this support center article on exporting files from your Libris account using FTP.

 The second step of enabling your organization's account for e-commerce.
 See this support center article on pricing images in your Libris account.

 Library Staff can rate or flag files in Libris.
 Images starred or flagged in Lightroom will pull in with these flag and star ratings applied when uploaded using the Libris Lightroom Plugin.
 These ratings and flags are visible to every Library Staff user and can be changed by another user.
 There is no rating or star history.
 Star ratings appear the right-hand pane when the file is selected in the center pane.
 An orange flag appears on file's thumbnail in the center pane and in the right pane when the file thumbnail is selected in the center pane.
 Library Staff can search and sort by star rating in the Library (only).

 Use the Library "Sort" function to sort the files in the desired order before renaming in batch.
 When editing filenames in batch, in order to get the correct numerical sequence, you'll want to add 0s to the beginning of your filenames (pad it with 0s).
 The amount of zeros you'll want to add to the beginning ultimately depends on how many images are in your gallery.